 Introduction to Wax Carving

 Did you know that most of the jewelry that you see started out as a piece of wax?
-Lost wax casting utilizes special jeweler’s waxes to create a design, which can then be cast into any precious metal.
-We offer three sections of wax carving classes, each one suitable for beginners; students should feel free to start with any section.
+Lost wax casting utilizes special jeweler’s waxes to create a design, which can then be cast into gold, silver, or platinum.
+From the first metal piece, a mold can be made to reproduce a few or a few hundred more.
+We offer four sections of wax carving classes, each one suitable for beginners; students should feel free to start with any section.
+Each class section allows students to choose one piece to cast in sterling silver.
+(Pieces may be cast in gold or platinum for an additional charge.)

 Wax A teaches basic techniques used to pierce, shape, and hollow, and includes a “stack” ring project carved from round wax tube.
 Students will also be introduced to using a wax pen for "build up" techniques.